tigerlily777/CourseCoroutines/README.md

 Use lifecycleScope for actions that needs to be done only when UI is visible, e.g: snackbar/toast message/collect flow from viewmodel to update UI,

 ### 1.4 withContext
+use withContext when it's needed to switch threads to run a specific part of a suspending function efficiently without creating a new coroutine.
+It keeps structured concurrency, supports returning results, and ensures we are on the correct dispatcher for the job
 ```kotlin
   override fun onCreate(savedInstanceState: Bundle?) {
     super.onCreate(savedInstanceState)